ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 ### Create Missing Tables

 Detections tables are only created on an as-needed basis.
-So these cells will detect any tables you are missing and create them as needed, based on the years covered in the raw detection table (c_table).
+These cells will detect any tables you are missing and create them as needed, based on the years covered in the raw detection table (c_table).
 This will check all tables such as `detections_yyyy`, `sensor_match_yyyy` and `otn_detections_yyyy`.

-Firt the notebook with gather and print the missing tables.
+First the notebook with gather and print the missing tables.
 If there are none missing, the notebook will report that as well.

 ```
 vemco: Match